This story was updated on 25 July 2018

-The OU proposes to launch 12 new degrees or degree apprenticeships, designed to appeal to a new generation of students, and to withdraw 10 currently available degrees.
+The OU proposes to launch 12 new degrees or degree apprenticeships, designed to appeal to a new generation of students, and to withdraw nine currently available qualifications and one standalone certificate.

 Following a review, it has also been decided to withdraw, merge or reintroduce in a different form around 65 modules – elements of study within a degree – which have generally proved less popular with students.